RinDig/POC-RenderDeployment/README.md

 - CORS configuration
 - Endpoint availability

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License
+## License

-This project is proprietary and confidential.
+This project is proprietary.
 All rights reserved.

-## 📞 Support

-For questions or support, please contact the development team.

----

 **Note**: This is a proof-of-concept deployment.
 For production use, additional security measures and infrastructure considerations are required.